Han-Sim/blog.hansim.dev/src/pages/posts/00007-blog-notes.md

 - Completed redesigning to achieve modern design
   - Removed 'index' page: **`Post` and `PostList` components are the only pages now!**
-  - **No more grid design with Row and Col**: Contents take up the entire screen (reponsive)
+  - **No more grid design with Row and Col**: Contents take up the entire screen (responsively)
   - Warm toned color scheme
-- Refactored codes: enhanced readability
+- Refactored codes: enhanced readability and maintainability

 Planning to add more features